What is cyber insurance? It is a sub-category of general insurance that covers businesses and individuals against internet-based liability and risks.

 Covers incidents where a cyber thief breaks into your system and threatens to commit a nefarious act.

-Covers the cost of notifying the affected parties of a breach in accordance with governments statutes and regulations.
+Covers the cost of notifying the affected parties of a breach in accordance with government statutes and regulations.

 Network Security Liability